Which school do you want to support?

 Unless a student's misbehavior requires police involvement, a school's main official disciplinary options are detention, suspension, and expulsion.

-In 2011, the Justice Center and PPRI sponsored "Breaking Schools' Rules," an extensive analysis of empirical data about disciplinary practices in the state of Texas.
-The report quantified what many suspected: boys end up in trouble in school more often than girls, and black and Latino students end up in trouble more often than white and Asian students.
+In 2011, the Justice Center and PPRI sponsored an extensive analysis of empirical data about disciplinary practices in the state of Texas, titled Breaking Schools' Rules.
+The report quantified what many suspected: boys end up in trouble in school more often than girls, and Black and Latino students end up in trouble more often than white and Asian students.

 Detentions, suspensions and expulsions do harm.

 Responding to these findings, schools in California are strongly reducing the use of suspension in school discipline.
-Still, the amount of school missed for discipline cases is still pretty massive.
+Still, the amount of school missed for discipline cases is pretty massive.
 According to data assembled by the Center for Civil Rights Remedies, "In 2016-17, schoolchildren in California lost an estimated 763,690 days of instruction time, a figure based on the combined total of 381,845 in-school suspensions (ISS) and out-of-school suspensions (OSS)."

 A growing chorus of researchers, educators, and advocates say that alternatives to zero tolerance do more to result in safe, orderly campuses.
 They argue that students can and should be explicitly taught how to behave in the school setting, even under provocation.
 They make the case that a more flexible approach to discipline can keep a much greater number of students in school and out of the juvenile justice system.

-A 2008 report from the American Psychological Association (APA) set out principles to guide local schools and districts toward more effective discipline policies.The report takes the position that local policies should make it absolutely clear to students, staff, and parents that certain behaviors or offenses are unacceptable under any circumstances.
+A 2008 report from the American Psychological Association (APA) set out principles to guide local schools and districts toward more effective discipline policies.
+The report takes the position that local policies should make it absolutely clear to students, staff, and parents that certain behaviors or offenses are unacceptable under any circumstances.

 The APA recommendations include: |

-—Expulsion is reserved for only the most serious offenses that place other students or staff in jeopardy of physical or emotional harm. |
+Reserve expulsion for only the most serious offenses that place other students or staff in jeopardy of physical or emotional harm. |

-—Focus is on keeping students in an active learning environment, even in a separate facility if necessary. |
+Focus on keeping students in an active learning environment, even in a separate facility if necessary. |

-—Teachers/staff have discretion in handling all but the most serious or serial infractions, using a clear method for making appropriate discipline choices with escalating options. |
+Faculty have discretion in handling all but the most serious or serial infractions, using a clear method for making appropriate discipline choices with escalating options. |

-—The disciplinary policy provides guidance to school personnel regarding permissible or recommended consequences for a given severity of behavior. |
+The disciplinary policy provides guidance to school personnel regarding permissible or recommended consequences for a given severity of the behavior. |

-—Behaviors subject to disciplinary action are carefully and clearly defined. |
+Behaviors subject to disciplinary action are carefully and clearly defined. |

-—Local communities institute systems in which education, mental health, juvenile justice, and other youth-serving agencies collaborate to develop integrated services. |
+Local communities institute systems in which education, mental health, juvenile justice, and other youth-serving agencies collaborate to develop integrated services. |

 All California school districts must include school climate outcome measures in their Local Control Accountability Plan (LCAP).
 The required indicators include pupil suspension and expulsion rates, to which local measures of safety and school connectedness can be added.